 How well does the book meet the ACCORD criteria for your assigned project?
-For each criterion, click "Yup" if the item passes the test, "Nope" if it fails.
+For each criterion, click "Pass" if the item passes the test, "Fail" if it fails.

 Tip: You can click on the page images for a closer look.